Jhruzik/Salesforce-Loader/README.md

 While running, you will get feedback on how many rows have already been processed.

 ## Usage [Script]
 You can also use SalesForce-Loader within your scripts.
+Salesforce-Loader is not hosted on Maven yet, so you'd have to include the jar file to your class path.
 There is a simple wrapper function for every workload.
-The wrapper functions can be accessed by running `import com.github.jhruzik.salesforceloader.Loader._`.
+The wrapper functions are part of the Loader sub-package.
+Hence we import all functions from that subpackage by using `import com.github.jhruzik.salesforceloader.Loader._`.
 The following commands will refer to functions within that package.

 #### Login
 Every action needs some login information to process data on the SalesForce Data Cloud.
 You can login and save your login information for later use like so: